omenmicro/alpha/README.md

 This computer is a "demo construction": A computer, based on 8085 CPU, with 32 kB of (EEP)ROM and 32 kB of RAM, serial connection and parallel ports.
 All should be as simple as possible.
 And here is a result.

+ROM
+---

+Use the last Monitor file - see [sw/Monitor/v4](sw/Monitor/v4)